Yoga Day: Beyond Asanas and the Importance of Indian Languages

 Niyamas (नियम - Observances)

-The Niyamas are personal disciplines for self-growth:
+The Niyamas (literally meaning rules) are personal directives for hygiene and self-growth:

-• Santosha: Contentment, finding joy in the present.
+- Santosha means contentment: It talks about finding joy in the present.

 Asana (आसन - Physical Postures)